nerva-project/nerva-docs/docs/guides/cli.md

 Nodes always broadcast what they think is the right block height but this is not necessarily the correct one.

 * It used to happen a lot after hardforks that outdated nodes kept broadcasting their bad chain top block as the right one.
-This is no longer an issue (since the CN-A v3 algorithm) because outdated nodes now get blocked as soon as they send a bad block or announce their invalid version height.
+NERVA now blocks outdated nodes as soon as they send a bad block or announce an invalid version height, and every hard fork additionally blocks versions from before the fork, so an un-upgraded daemon finds itself alone rather than dragging others onto a dead chain.
 * The other possibility is that two miners find a block simultaneously (a so called uncle block situation) and both get half the network behind 'their' chain.
 This creates a temporary fork and happens every so often (daily).
 It goes like this:

 Miner A and Miner B find a block almost simultaneously and start broadcasting their solution.
 The nodes that think block A is the right block mine as if it was and the nodes that think block B is the right one also mine as if Miner B's chain is the right one.
 Both chains diverge for a time until the chain is able to determine which one has the most nodes working on it (calculated from cumulative difficulty).
 That becomes the right chain and everyone on the other chain gets their node "reorganized" onto the right one.
+Your daemon handles this by itself, and your wallet will pick up the corrected history on its next refresh, so a reorg is not something you need to act on.

 #### Concerning Seed Nodes

 The seed nodes are the basic nodes in the NERVA network.
 When you start your daemon for the first time, it will connect to the seed nodes to get started.
-Seed nodes are really nothing special: They are IP addresses hardcoded into the daemon, so if you run out of connections, you know at least a few nodes you can contact.
-NERVA developers are actively looking at alternate ways of getting a list of nodes you can connect to because seed nodes introduce a certain level of centralization.
-DNS-based node lists and port scanning to find other nodes are several of the options that are being considered.
+Seed nodes are really nothing special: they are the nodes your daemon knows about before it has met anyone, so if you run out of connections, you know at least a few nodes you can contact.
+The seed list is no longer hardcoded IP addresses only: the daemon also fetches it over DNS, which lets the developers rotate nodes and react to dead ones without shipping a new release.
+If you want no DNS traffic at all, start the daemon with `--no-dns`, or pick your own resolvers with `--dns-server`.

 #### Concerning the Nodemap